What is Open Yale Courses?

 - Milton with John Rogers

 Both professors are teaching their courses to admitted students this summer in an online format.
 Both courses feature extensive interaction with faculty and fellow students.
-Click here to learn more and apply to either course.

 What License is Used for Open Yale Courses?